 Long before the region was discovered by settlers, the Midland Trail was already a well established "trail" by Native Americans traveling the region.
 As the country grew and the automobile found its niche, U.S. Route 60 became the first transcontinental "highway" stretching from Virginia to California.

-For a 37-mile tour of the byway, start your outing in White Sulphur Springs with a bagel or breakfast sandwich at B Sweet Confectionery.
-Fueled for the morning, head west over the Greenbrier River and up to Lewisburg.
+For a 37-mile tour of the byway, start your outing in White Sulphur Springs and head west over the Greenbrier River and up to Lewisburg.

 To get a "lay of the land," be sure to plan a stop at the North House Museum.
 Interpretive tours of life in Greenbrier Valley are depicted in the period furnishings, clothing and tools on display.
 If you're a Civil War buff, take a stroll up to the Confederate Cemetery, the final resting place for 95 unknown soldiers who died in the 1862 Battle of Lewisburg.